as of January 2022

 Since 1 April 2012 a limited registration can only be granted for a maximum period of 2 years.
 The granting or extension over this period of time is possible only in individual cases or for reasons of medical care for the population.
 And it is only admissible for reasons of medical care if the equivalent level of knowledge has been established.
 In this case the limited registration will be restricted to the particular speciality.

-In most German states the language skills must be the same irrespective if you apply for full or limited registration (see question 21).
-Exceptions are made only in Hamburg where you need a B2 exam (CEFR) from a recognised language school.
+In most German states the required language skills are the same irrespective if you apply for full or limited registration (see question 23).
+Only in Hamburg a B2 exam of the Common European Framework of Reference for Languages (CEFR) from a recognised language school is sufficient.
 In case of a possible extension of the limited registration over one year the medical German language exam of the State Chamber of Physicians Hamburg has to be passed.

 The costs of the medical German language exam vary between the different providers.
 Currently you need to pay between € 350 for the medical German language exam of the State Chamber of Physicians Nord Rhine or Westphalia-Lippe and € 650 for the medical German language exam of the State Chamber of Physicians Hessen (see overview: Costs of Medical German Language Exams).

 As the costs may change anytime, please contact the relevant provider before you make a decision.
-Please be reminded that you cannot simply chose a provider but that you have to fulfill the language requirements of the competent registration authority (see question 22).
+Please be reminded that you cannot simply chose a provider but that you have to fulfill the language requirements of the competent registration authority (see question 23).

 For all matters regarding postgraduate medical training the State Chambers of Physicians as public bodies are responsible.
 For each physician only the regulations for postgraduate medical training issued by the State Chamber of Physicians where he/she is a member are legally binding.